tbringloe/Bioinformatics-CrashCourse/README.md

 Reference genome assembly and annotation: https://github.com/tbringloe/Monodontid_assemblies_2023

 **Citations for programs:**

+Bankevich, A., et al. (2012).
+SPAdes: A new genome assembly algorith and its applications to single-cell sequencing.
+Journal of Computational Biology.
+19: 455-477.

 Bolger, A. M., Lohse, M., & Usadel, B. (2015).
 Trimmomatic: a flexible trimmer for Illumina sequence data.
 Bioinformatics.
 30, 2114-20.